justinmtech/justinmtech/README.md

 I also created and managed ConspiracyCraft, a Minecraft server that was played by 250,000 unique players over its lifespan (2013-2020).
 You can check it out here: https://conspiracycraft.net.

+Currently I'm working on a new Minecraft project called Zen Survival.
+It's a completely custom upcoming Survival RPG with Guilds, Stats, Runes and more! https://discord.gg/T9ATFU7Zhs

 I'm based in the US and enjoy nice bike rides, old runescape soundtracks, learning new things and building cool software!

 Feel free to say hi or reach out with a business proposal!